-The Balance Sheet shows the value of Reserves are be assets and liabilities, as at the end of the used to provide accounting year.
-The net assets (assets less which fulfil special liabilities) are matched by the reserves held.
+The Balance Sheet shows the value of assets and liabilities, as at the end of the accounting year.
+The net assets (assets less which fulfil sp liabilities) are matched by the reserves held.

 Reserves are both usable, which may be used to provide services and unusable which fulfil specific accounting purposes.